 Sign up to the Quit plan

-Some points to help you to choose the best type of NRT for you:
+Some points to help you to choose the right type for you:

-- Nicotine mouth spray is one of the fastest acting products and works quickly when you need it.
+- Nicotine mouth spray is a fast-acting product and works quickly when you need it.

 - Nicotine inhalers are like a cigarette in the sense that you hold them in your hand and puff on the inhaler.
 They are also fast-acting.